Medieval History / Mughal Sultanate

 Monuments Built by Humayun

-- No monuments were built by Humayun but it was his wife, Hamida Banu Begum, who built Humayun Tomb (World heritage centre by UNESCO) in Delhi.
+- No monuments were built by Humayun.
+Humayun's Tomb was built by his wife, Hamida Banu Begum in Delhi.

-is on a platform in a garden.
+It has double dome structure.
+It was built on a raised platform in a garden.
 It has got water channels on four sides.
 It lacked minarets.
+It

 Monuments Built by Akbar